lattejed/tezos-azure-hsm-signer/README.md

 ## Curve support

 This signer supports both Secp256k1 and NIST P256 keys (tz2 and tz3 public key hashes) and generates canonical signatures for both.
-In particular, Secp256k1 signatures are always produced with low S values.
+In particular, Secp256k1 signatures are always produced with [low S values](https://github.com/bitcoin/bips/blob/master/bip-0062.mediawiki#Low_S_values_in_signatures).

 ## Deterministic signatures

 Azure Key Vault *does not* support deterministic signatures.
 That means signing operations will never produce the same signature when repeated.
 The Tezos network *does not* require deterministic signatures, although it produces them when using a node to sign operations.

-## Bring your own private key!

-It is *strongly recommended* that you generate your keys offline and *import* them using the Azure cli.
-Azure *does not* support backing up key material apart from encrypted backups (used only for moving keys within the same Azure region).

-While key security is a big topic, at the very least your key should be generated on an air-gapped computer, encrypted with a *strong* password and backed up securely.
-It is *not recommended* to import your key using the same VM that you will run your signer on.

-## Why Azure?

-Azure is currently the only viable choice for a *low cost* HSM signer as it supports both key import (as does AWS) and billing per key / signing op (as does Google Cloud).
-In contrast, Google does not support key import / backup and AWS only has dedicated HSMs, which are significantly more expensive to operate.

 ## Costs